shoreside/golr/README.md

 Dependencies / Ruby versions
 ----------------------------

-The golr gem has no runtime dependencies.
-It has been developed in Ruby 1.9.3 but is continuously integrated in Ruby 1.9.3 and 1.8.7, so it will also run in Ruby 1.8.7.
+The gem has no runtime dependencies.
+It has been developed in Ruby 1.9.3 and is being continuously integrated in Ruby 1.9.3 and 1.8.7.

 What's next?
 ------------

 - improve (split) grid_matcher
-- add more examples (dying population, ...), using cucumber
-- simplify and document setup and validation of grid (gamereader/gameprinter/game)
+- document setup and validation of grid (gamereader/gameprinter/game)
 - make board 'infinite'
 - Visualization
 - Performance